axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

   <li id="en01">
    <p class="_list-item">
     Eric Fromm.
-    The book explores the psychological and social dynamics of freedom, as well as its paradoxical consequences.
+    The book explores the psychological and social dynamics of freedom.
     <a href="https://www.amazon.com/Escape-Freedom-Erich-Fromm/dp/0805031499" target="_blank">Escape from Freedom</a>
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>